-The (specify) count is Conspiracy in the Sixth Degree.
+The (specify) count is Conspiracy in the Second Degree.2

-Under our law, a person is guilty of Conspiracy in the Sixth Degree when, with intent that conduct constituting a crime be performed, he or she agrees with one or more persons to engage in or cause the performance of such conduct.
+Under our law, a person is guilty of Conspiracy in the Second Degree when, with intent that conduct constituting a class A felony be performed, he or she agrees with one or more persons to engage in or cause the performance of such conduct.

-Under our law, (specify the object crime) is a crime.
-A person is guilty of (specify the object crime), when (read the applicable portion of the statutory definition of the object crime).
+Under our law, (specify the object felony) is a class A felony.
+A person is guilty of (specify the object felony), when (read the applicable portion of the statutory definition of the object felony).

-NOTE: If the object crime has been separately charged, the jury should be instructed on that count first and that instruction should be cross-referenced here.
-If it has not been separately charged, then here read the statutory definition of the applicable crime and any necessary defined terms as set forth in CJI2d for that offense.
+NOTE: If the object felony has been separately charged, the jury should be instructed on that count first and that instruction should be cross-referenced here.
+If it has not been separately charged, then here read the statutory definition of the applicable felony and any necessary defined terms as set forth in CJI2d for that offense.

 Knowledge of a conspiracy does not by itself make the defendant a coconspirator.
-The defendant must intend that conduct constituting a crime be performed.
-INTENT means conscious objective or purpose.
-Thus, a person acts with the intent that conduct constituting a crime be performed when his or
+The defendant must intend that conduct constituting a class A felony be performed.
+INTENT means